Manikantakavitapu/Manikantakavitapu/README.md

 - 👋 Hi, I’m @Manikanta kavitapu
-- 👀 I’m interested in designing and developing the web pages
+- 👀 I’m interested in designing and developing web Applications.
 - 💞️ I’m looking to collaborate on
 - 📫 You can reach me on LinkedIn
 - https://www.linkedin.com/in/manikanta-kavitapu-8ab515253/